Stake-governed tug-of-war and the biased infinity Laplacian

 {\em The zero-bid and reset rules.} The attentive reader may have noticed two problems in the specification of gameplay.
 First, if the players stake $a_{i-1} = b_{i-1} = 0$, who wins the right to make any move that takes place at the $i$\textsuperscript{th} turn?
 The rule presented in the third step above involves a badly specified $0/0$ probability.
-Second, if the players both go for broke, so that $a_{i-1} = \lambda_{i-1}$ and $b_{i-1} = 1$, and the game continues via $X_i \in V_O$, how can play continue given two bankrupt players?
+Second, if the players both go for broke, so that $a_{i-1} = \lambda_{i-1}$ and $b_{i-1} = 1$, and the game continues via $X_i \in \openmac$, how can play continue given two bankrupt players?
 Some arbitrary rules are needed to permit play to continue in the two scenarios: a {\em zero-bid} rule to cope with the first problem, and a {\em reset} rule to address a pair of players with zero combined fortune.
 In the {\em status quo} reset rule applied as the $i$\textsuperscript{th} turn begins, we set $\lambda_{i-1} = \lambda_{i-2}$ if the amounts held in reserve, $\lambda_{i-2} -a_{i-2}$ and $1 - b_{i-2}$, were both zero at the $(i-1)$\textsuperscript{st} turn.
 (The rule makes sense and resolves a problem only when $i \geq 2$.)
 In the {\em status quo} zero-bid rule, we take the win probability $\tfrac{a_{i-1}}{a_{i-1} + b_{i-1}}$ (in the third step above) at the $i$\textsuperscript{th} turn (for $i \geq 1$) equal to $\tfrac{\lambda_{i-1}}{1 + \lambda_{i-1}}$ in the case that $a_{i-1} = b_{i-1} =0$.
 Note that it may be that both rules are invoked at the $i$\textsuperscript{th} turn, if $i$ is at least two: two bankrupt players will have their fortunes restored, but they may then both stake nothing.
 We will work with the two status quo rules.
 Doing so slightly simplifies some proofs, but our results may be proved under a broad range of zero-bid and reset rules.